galenwilkerson/Functional-Percolation/README.md

   <br><br>
   <strong>Relevance to “Crossing the Functional Desert”:</strong>
-  These near-critical signatures identify the narrow regime where cascades are system-spanning without saturating, allowing networks to support persistent, discriminative functional responses rather than sparse, transient ones.
+  These near-critical signatures identify the narrow regime where cascades are system-spanning without saturating, allowing networks to support discriminative functional responses over non-zero coherence timescales rather than only sparse, transient ones.
   This “functional percolation” regime constitutes a feasibility transition: once connectivity and thresholded propagation are sufficient, structured responses can recur over short coherence timescales, enabling biased accumulation in exponentially branching spaces.